Kris Jenner: Kim Kardashian’s Robbery Could Have Led To Her Death

 This isn’t the first time Kris Jenner opens up about Kim Kardashian’s robbery and how if affected their lives.
 Last month, as reported on the Inquisitr, Kris spoke with Ellen DeGeneres and said she can’t stop crying whenever she hears her daughter talk about the heist.

-Following the robbery, and Kanye West’s mental breakdown which was in part caused by it, the couple moved into Kris Jenner’s mansion in California.
+Following the robbery and Kanye West’s mental breakdown which was in part caused by it, the couple moved into Kris Jenner’s mansion in California.
 Eventually, the couple did move out, with Kris jokingly saying she then “changed the locks.”

 According to Kris, speaking about the Paris robbery and her fear of death were liberating moments for Kim Kardashian.